olasitarska/coc-handbook/response/initial_response.md

 - otherwise:
   - ask them about their preferred way you could contact them (e-mail, phone number, other),
   - inform them that Code of Conduct team will handle the report and will get back to them as soon as possible.

+#### Reports by Twitter

+Follow the steps from phone/e-mail sections.
+Ideally meet and ask for the better way to communicate with them.